The Steep Price of No Hair in a Modified Loop Quantum Cosmology: Conclusions

 \section{Conclusions}

 In this work, we revisited the Bianchi-I spacetimes for a modified LQC framework motivated by Thiemann's regularization of the Hamiltonian constraint to understand the underlying physics of the quantum gravitational isotropization mechanism studied earlier \cite{Gan:2025uvt}.
 We performed numerical simulations for various choices of matter as well as the vacuum spacetime.
 For certain initial conditions and matter content, we reconfirmed that the anisotropic universe in the pre-bounce branch becomes isotropic in the post-bounce branch as all three factors exponentially expand.
 However, analyzing the classicality condition, i.e., $\bar \mu_{i}c_{i} \sim n\pi$, we found that although all of them are close to zero in the pre-bounce branch, none of them goes to the $n \pi$ value in the post-bounce branch.
 This implies that the large contracting classical universe bounces to a large expanding isotropic quantum universe with no graceful exit to a classical universe.
 Computing the curvature invariants, namely the Ricci scalar and the Kretschmann scalar, we found that they both approach a Planckian constant value in the post-bounce branch.
 This shows that the quantum gravitational isotropization mechanism occurs due to the existence of an emergent de Sitter universe in the post-bounce branch, while its Planckian value explains why the universe does not become classical even if it has a macroscopic size.
 Such an emergent Planckian cosmological constant was expected, as it has already been observed in isotropic mLQC-I, which is a limit of Bianchi-I version of mLQC-I when anisotropic shear scalar vanishes.
 In the isotropic model, the initial conditions are fixed such that the de Sitter phase appears in the pre-bounce contracting branch; as a result, the universe becomes classical in the expanding post-bounce branch.
 Similarly, one can enforce the emergence of the Planckian cosmological constant in the pre-bounce branch of the anisotropic model; then the universe would become classical in the post-bounce branch, while it remains anisotropic.
-This implies that the isotropization mechanism and the classicality conditions are mutually exclusive.
-Therefore, choosing the isotropization mechanism for the universe, which amounts to clearing the anisotropic hair, has a steep price, as the universe remains in a quantum regime with no exit to the classical universe.
+Within the homogeneous effective isotropizing branch analyzed here, post-bounce classicality is not attained.
+Therefore, choosing the isotropization mechanism for the universe, which amounts to clearing the anisotropic hair, has a steep price, as the universe remains in a quantum regime with no exit to the classical universe within the homogeneous effective dynamics studied here.
+In this regard, it is important to note that Ref. \cite{Gan:2025uvt} does not establish such an exit through backreaction in anisotropic mLQC-I. Rather, after completing its homogeneous effective analysis, it only invokes infrared backreaction of super-Hubble modes, by analogy with the broader de Sitter literature, as a possible mechanism for relaxing the post-bounce accelerated phase.
+Such a mechanism has not been demonstrated for the anisotropic mLQC-I solutions considered here.